 A supplier receiving material shall promptly obtain a report of complete test analysis covering each batch or identifiable lot received.

 Properly identified and certified materials may be incorporated into a project.
-Final acceptance will be based on the certifications and the results of tests on project samples secured in accordance with IM 204 or in accordance with special requirements when specified.
-Project samples with noncompliant test results may require additional tests.
+Final acceptance will be based on the certifications and the results of tests on project samples secured in accordance with IM 205 Appendix A. Project samples with noncompliant test results may require additional tests.

 NOTE: Emulsions, which are to be shipped to Iowa projects, shall be held in storage tanks for a minimum of 24 hours.
 Certification shall be based on tests made at the time of shipment.